The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part II: Moist Cases -- The Two Waterworlds: Results

-The largest discrepancy in clouds between our models is on the night side of TRAPPIST-1e.
-In the meridional average, the total cloud fraction ranges from \SI{\approx 15}{\percent} (LMD-G) to \SI{\approx 70}{\percent} (ROCKE-3D).
-Clouds cover the night side differently: they prevail either in the mid-latitudes (in LMD-G), at the equator (in the UM), or in both regions (in ExoCAM and ROCKE-3D).
-They occupy the lowest portion of the troposphere having the maximum cloud content at \SIrange{2}{3}{\km} above the surface, although the ROCKE-3D case is an outlier that has cloud maximum at \SI{\approx 8}{\km} (Fig.~\ref{fig:hab1_tseries}k).
-From the perspective of the total cloud content and its composition, the ExoCAM case is a distinct outlier, because its cloud water path on the night side is consistently several times higher than that in the other three GCMs (Fig.~\ref{fig:hab1_tseries}g and Fig.~\ref{fig:hab1_mm_prof}c) and because its night-side clouds are dominated by the liquid water (Fig.~\ref{fig:hab1_cloud_cross}a).
-However, due to the absence of the shortwave radiation on the night side, the water phase of clouds (and thus their optical properties) is less important than their altitude for the net night-side CRE: for ExoCAM, LMD-G, and the UM it is negative, while for ROCKE-3D it is positive or close to zero.
+From the perspective of the total cloud content and its composition, the ExoCAM case is a distinct outlier, because its cloud water path on the night side is consistently several times higher than that in the other three GCMs (Fig.~\ref{fig:hab1_tseries}g and Fig.~\ref{fig:hab1_mm_prof}c) and because its night-side clouds are dominated by the liquid water (Fig.~\ref{fig:hab1_cloud_cross}e).
+Due to the absence of the shortwave radiation on the night side, the water phase of clouds (and thus their optical properties) is less important than their altitude for the net night-side CRE: for ExoCAM, LMD-G, and the UM it is negative, while for ROCKE-3D it is positive but close to zero (Table~\ref{tab:glob_diag}).
+The altitude and optical properties of clouds at the terminators affect the transmission spectrum of the atmosphere and so is crucial to simulate correctly in GCMs, because transmission spectroscopy is the primary mode of atmospheric characterization of TRAPPIST-1e.
+This is discussed in more detail in Part III \citep{Fauchez21_THAI}.